General State of the Market

 During a PER, the different categories of creditors negotiate and vote the restructuring plan.

 As referred to in 5.1 Differing Rights and Priorities, the waterfall of credits sets out the criteria by which creditors will, in principle, be paid.
 It is also important to bear in mind the different categories of creditors.
 Thus, it is common, within the PER, for the PA to hold meetings with the most important creditors (eg, those necessary to form the majority required to approve the plan) according to the relevant criteria.

 Organisation and Representation of Creditors

-There is no requirement for a creditors’ committee under the PER but, according to Ministers’ Resolution 43/2011, creditors may create commissions or appoint one or more representatives to negotiate with the debtor.
-Additionally, creditors are not required to be represented by a lawyer in these negations although that is often the case.
+There is no requirement for a creditors’ committee under the PER but, according to Ministers’ Resolution 43/2011, creditors may appoint one or more representatives (not necessarily lawyers) to negotiate with the debtor.

 Disclosure of Information

 Creditors are provided with the same documents required for an insolvency proceeding, which include, inter alia: